-During video evaluation the video scout uses software specifically for football video analysis that can edit and break down games.
+During a video evaluation session, the video scout will use software specifically for football video analysis, allowing them to edit and analyse games.
 This means that more time is free for scouting.
 Scouts and coaches can also record games and pass them on to the video scout to enter into the software.

-Not only does video evaluation enable coaches to find and improve existing signings, but it also helps scouts and academy recruiters to spot talent.
+Not only does video evaluation enable coaches to improve existing signings, but it also helps scouts and academy recruiters to new spot talent.
 All uploaded video clips are marked and tagged, which enables the video scout to instantly watch a football game for specific highlights, situations, and players.

-Common tags used are: forwards, wings, defence, free kicks, corners, formation, play types, shots on goal, possession, tackles, challenges etc
+Common tags used are: forwards, wings, defence, free kicks, corners, formation, play types, shots on goal, possession, tackles, challenges.

 - Personal stats (weight, height, age, birth country)